Linux4Hope/website-v2/README.md

 5.)
 Run `docker-compose run -u dev --service-ports website bash` to enter the container for development.

 6.)
-Run `cd site && npm install` to navigate to the site directory and install the dependencies.
+Run `cd site && npm install` to navigate to the site directory and install the dependencies once you are in the container.

 7.)
 After the dependencies are installed, you can run `foundation watch` while in the `site` directory and see that Foundation is preparing the site to be served locally.
 Then visit `localhost:8000` in your browser